Crock Pot Applesauce

 Bust out your Crock-Pots, folks – this Crock-Pot Applesauce couldn’t be easier or more delicious.
 And it’s the perfect way to use up freshly picked apples from the orchard!
 Serve it slightly warm with a dollop of whipped cream, spooned over vanilla ice cream, drizzled over pancakes, or straight from the fridge.

-1. Combine all ingredients in the Crock Pot and cook on high for 5 hours.
+- Combine all ingredients in the slow cooker and cook on high for 5 hours.

 - The amount of sugar you use will depend on the type of apples you use.
 I recommend tasting the applesauce about an hour before it’s done and adjusting the spices and sugar to meet your taste.
 My apples were quite sweet, so 1/3 cup was perfect.